 Day Seven – Riverside route & rural return

-Your final day's cycling takes you along the River Sile to Casale where it's onwards through relaxing country landscapes, pastures and fields to Mestre , returning to your first hotel.
+Your final day's cycling takes you along the River Sile to Casale where it's onwards through relaxing country landscapes, pastures and fields to Mestre.
+Relax on the mainland at your first hotel, but be sure to pop back across the water for a final lingering look at Venice, washed down with a little Grappa tasting session to celebrate your tour, (close to St Mark’s Square - included in tour price).

 Day Eight –Depart after breakfast